 - In 2008, cab drivers worked more shifts and worked longer hours than three years previously; the number of taxi drivers working in excess of 70 hours per week has more than doubled between 2005 and 2008. - The supply structure of the cab industry has undergone significant change.
-This has involved increased part-time working and an increased proportion of drivers with a second job. - Demand for taxis in Dublin has only risen 6% during the 11 year period 1997-2008, while the number of taxi licences issued during the same period increased by 530%. - Full-time taxi drivers experienced a reduction in nominal earnings in the period 2005-2008. - Cab drivers have to work longer hours to achieve their income targets and on an hourly basis they are earning well below the current average industrial wage.
+This has involved increased part-time work and an increased proportion of drivers with a second job. - Demand for taxis in Dublin has only risen 6% during the 11 year period 1997-2008, while the number of taxi licences issued during the same period increased by 530%. - Full-time taxi drivers experienced a reduction in nominal earnings in the period 2005-2008.